dCO2/Dendron-for-Pubd-Notes/notes/documenting netpin.md

 1. new users select unique names, and
 2. users cannot see other users' notes

-Hence, the "existing user" and "new user" checkboxes was implemented alongside login.
-This way, the use of Passwords, and all the logic+code that come with passwords is avoided.
+Hence, the need for "existing user" and "new user" checkboxes alongside login.
+This way, the use of passwords, and all the logic+code that come with it is avoided.
+(See [[how was login implemented]])

+In order to avoid the case where a note is created & a request sent to the create-note API endpoint, the note-card is disabled before a user creates a user-name or before an existing user logs in.
+(See [[why is the search and note-card area disabled by default]])

 - [[how was the apps state handled]]
 - [[how was the note-card text-input implemented]]